electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 * The [electron-osx-sign][electron-osx-sign] npm module.

-You also have to register an Apple Developer account and join the [Apple Developer Program][developer-program], which has a yearly subscription fee.
+You also have to register an Apple Developer account and join the [Apple Developer Program][developer-program].

 ## Sign Electron apps

 Electron apps can be distributed through Mac App Store or outside it.
 Each way requires different ways of signing and testing.
-This guide mainly focuses on distribution via Mac App Store, but will also mention other methods.
+This guide focuses on distribution via Mac App Store, but will also mention other methods.

 The following steps describe how to get the certificates from Apple, how to sign